 The roundabout proposed will serve the new development, however following discussions with Cheshire East Highways, the roundabout is also required to ensure a connection to the safeguarded land.
-Policy LPS36 of the CELPS states at point (p) that the development that prejudices the future comprehensive development of adjacent safeguarded land will not be permitted.
+Policy LPS36 of the CELPS states at point (p) that development that prejudices the future comprehensive development of adjacent safeguarded land will not be permitted.
 Therefore in order for the proposal to not prejudice but to help facilitate the safeguarded land and to serve the existing site, it is considered that the local transport infrastructure is required in this Green Belt location, and a roundabout is the most comprehensive solution.
-By the nature of a road proposal, it is considered that whilst there is inevitably some encroachment, the proposal will maintain openness.
-Therefore complies with paragraph 90 of the NPPF and PG3 of the CELPS.
+The proposed roundabout will ensure that there is sufficient capacity to serve the site and to serve the safeguarded land in the future.
+This is a material consideration that is judged to be of very substantial weight in the Green Belt balance.